Lone Worker Safety Training

 There are sections dedicated to Lone Working in general, and for instance; recognising and mitigating risk, safety whilst travelling, and how to escape should an incident occur further information on content can be found in the sidebar.
 Additional modules are available which provide strategies covering lone working specifically with Mental Health Suffers, Drugs/Alcohol Abusers, those with Leaning Difficulties, Dementia Sufferers, the Homeless, Former Prison Inmates, and how these scenarios may impact client conduct.

 The Lone Working seminar is available with or without physical intervention training (Breakaway/Disengagement), as required, in order to fit in with the Risk Management Policy of the client.
+Top Up Lone Worker, every 3 years are half day seminars and form part of the Lone Worker Course of Training, and are recommended as part of the Lone Workers Continual Personal Development (CPD).

 The UK Government Health & Safety Executive (HSE) defines a Lone Worker as:

 Someone who works by themselves without close or direct supervision.
-Lone Workers include those who work:

 For more information, or to book a Lone Worker Training Seminar, please contact us on 01279 419427, or email from our contact page.